#P-hardness proofs of matrix immanants evaluated on restricted matrices: Introduction

-for any $h,g\in G$.
-That is, characters not depending on the choice of basis and are constant on conjugacy classes of $G$, i.e., they are class functions on $G$.
-Moreover, the irreducible characters form a basis for the space of all class functions.
-In particular, the number of distinct irreducible characters equals the number of conjugacy classes. \begin{example} The function which assigns $1$ to any element in a group $G$ is the \emph{trivial character} of $G$.
-The function $\sign$ which maps any element $\rho \in S_n$ to $(-1)^{e(\rho)}$, where $e(\rho)$ is the number of even-length cycles in $\rho$, is called the \emph{sign-character}. \end{example} With these notations matrix immanants are a natural generalization of both the determinant and the permanent by using the irreducible characters of $S_n$. \begin{definition} Let $\varphi$ be an irreducible representation of the symmetric group $S_n$, and let $A =\{a_{i,j}\}$ be an $n\times n$ matrix over $\mathbb{C}$.
-Then the $\varphi$-immanant of $A$ is defined as
+for any $g,h\in G$.
+Thus, characters are independent of the chosen basis and are constant on conjugacy classes of $G$, i.e., they are \emph{class functions}.
+Moreover, the irreducible characters form a basis of the vector space of all class functions.
+In particular, the number of irreducible characters equals the number of conjugacy classes. \end{remark} \begin{example} The following two irreducible characters exist for every symmetric group $S_n$ \begin{itemize} \item The \emph{trivial character}, which assigns $1$ to every permutation. \item The \emph{sign character}, which assigns to $\rho \in S_n$ the value $(-1)^{n-c(\rho)}$, where $c(\rho)$ is the number of cycles in the cycle decomposition of $\rho$.
+Equivalently, this character records the parity of the permutation. \end{itemize} \end{example}

+With these notions, one can define \emph{matrix immanants}, which generalize both the determinant and the permanent using irreducible characters of $S_n$.